 Where History Lives and Adventure Awaits

-Welcome to Carson City, Nevada, home of your next unbelievable getaway.
+Welcome to Carson City, Nevada, home of your next great outdoors adventure.
 In the capital of Nevada, you can follow in the footsteps of those who made state-shaping history while charting your own path to endless adventure.
 Sightsee Silver State origin stories at the Nevada State Capitol and along the Kit Carson Trail in the West Side Historic District, or seek a cultural connection at Brewery Arts Center and Carson City’s two Nevada State Museums.
 Hikers, bikers, golfers, anglers, and both water and winter sports enthusiasts flock to this hub of outdoor recreation, too, and the Carson City Triathlon – consisting of an eclectic food joint, a laid back brewery, and a historic hot springs site – is arguably the most fun you’ll ever have completing this kind of “race.”
 And did we mention the giant parade thrown annually (that coincides with Halloween) to celebrate Nevada’s statehood?
-Stick with us to fully discover why you’ll soon be hightailing it to our capital city.
+Stick with us to fully discover why you’ll soon be hightailing it to Nevada’s capital city.

 History Around Carson City

-When explorer John C. Fremont came to the future site of Carson City, Nevada – a region where the Washoe people have lived for 6,000 to 9,000 years – in the 1840s, he named the river flowing through the land after his hired scout, Kit Carson.
+When explorer John C. Fremont came to the future site of Carson City, Nevada – a region where the indigenous Washoe people have lived for 6,000 to 9,000 years – in the 1840s, he named the river flowing through the land after his hired scout, Kit Carson.
 About a decade later, Abraham Curry (considered the founding father of Carson City) and a group of influential settlers purchased 865 acres here, hoping to carve out a new territory from Utah.
-These efforts were greatly assisted by the 1859 discovery of the Comstock Lode, which brought more residents to the area in search of silver riches, including Mark Twain himself.
-The aptly-nicknamed Silver State officially gained statehood on October 31, 1864, and Carson City was formally named the capital of Nevada.
+These efforts were greatly assisted by the 1859 discovery of the Comstock Lode, which brought more residents to the area in search of gold and silver riches, including Mark Twain himself.
+The aptly-nicknamed Silver State officially gained statehood on October 31, 1864, and Carson City was officially named the capital of Nevada.

 You can dive deeper into the history of Nevada at the still-standing structures where it originally took place.
 Inside the Nevada State Capitol building, constructed in 1871, you’ll find Battle Born Hall, a free-to-visit museum dedicated to the people and events that shaped our state.
 And housed in Carson City’s former United States Mint branch is the Nevada State Museum, which features a replicated mining town, a prehistoric mammoth whose bones were found in the Black Rock Desert, and a still-in-use historic coin press that dates back to the original minting operation.
-Over at the Nevada State Railroad Museum–Carson City, visitors can peruse an extraordinary collection of railroad artifacts (like the built-in-1875 Inyo, one of the oldest operating steam locomotives in the country) and take a ride on the Virginia & Truckee’s storied rails.
+Over at the Nevada State Railroad Museum–Carson City, train lovers can peruse an extraordinary collection of railroad artifacts (like the built-in-1875 Inyo, one of the oldest operating steam locomotives in the country) and take a ride on the Virginia & Truckee’s storied rails.